rodrise1337/morphine-cnc/readme.md

  - We will now attempt to create the database user for the cnc to access and grant privileges
  - to manage, create & delete users.

-    7. Create        `CREATE USER 'nosviak2_client'@'localhost' IDENTIFIED BY 'vKeXAorBwnBQPk3QG83BeB7ncO7WGjWT';`
+    7. Create        `CREATE USER 'Morphine_client'@'localhost' IDENTIFIED BY 'vKeXAorBwnBQPk3QG83BeB7ncO7WGjWT';`
-    8. Grant perms   `GRANT ALL PRIVILEGES ON * . * TO 'nosviak2_client'@'localhost';`
+    8. Grant perms   `GRANT ALL PRIVILEGES ON * . * TO 'Morphine_client'@'localhost';`
     9. Update        `FLUSH PRIVILEGES;`

- - Now we much set the configuration options for the database which nosviak2 loads
+ - Now we much set the configuration options for the database which Morphine loads
  - from and parses the information for opening the connection with the database indication **1** [location](../assets/config.json)
     ```json
     "database" : {
         "name" : "Nos2",
-        "username" : "nosviak2_client",
+        "username" : "Morphine_client",
         "password" : "vKeXAorBwnBQPk3QG83BeB7ncO7WGjWT",
         "host" : "localhost:3306"
     },
     ```

- - Congratulations! you have successfully setup nosviak2
+ - Congratulations! you have successfully setup Morphine
  - [LATER] If you get a `sharing detected` error please run 3 to 4 times to allow rebinding
  - and if that doesn't fix it, please report it to FB